Project-AgML/AgML/CONTRIBUTING.md

 ### Installing uv

-Install uv follow the guidelines in  https://docs.astral.sh/uv/getting-started/installation/, it is recommended to use the standalone installation.
+Dependencies and admin actions are done using `uv`.
+To Install uv follow the guidelines in  https://docs.astral.sh/uv/getting-started/installation/, it is recommended to use the standalone installation.

 ### Building Project